Nourdine Jensen (1914-2009):

 After graduating from Friday Harbor High School, Nate enlisted in the Coast Guard where he was stationed at Bayonne, New Jersey.
 Later he moved to Seattle and worked for Olympic Boat Center among other trades before returning to San Juan Island.

 Nate is responsible for keeping our yard in accordance with our Boatyard Permit and the Department of Ecology.
-He does our water sampling and ensures the yard is maintaineed in accordance with our environmental responsibility.
+He ensures the yard is maintaineed in accordance with our environmental responsibility.
 You may also find Nate washing, painting or zincing boats.

 Josh moved to Friday Harbor with his wife, from Everett.
 He grew up north of Seattle and has had a wide range of work experiences including cars, parts retail, heating systems and an industrial shipyard.
 Josh was drawn to the island for its remote location and laid back life style.
 When he isn’t at work, Josh enjoys being outside, even if it’s raining.